 He 13.8 the one who is, was, and is coming.Rv 1.4, 8

-The result is many Christians who insist God never changes, ergo he never changes his mind.
-He’s perfect and never would change.
-He’s omniscient, so his first decision was always his best decision, and he’d never need to change.
-What he said he’d do, he’ll do.
+The result is many Christians are pretty sure God is as Aristotle imagined him: He never changes.
+Ergo he never changes his mind.
+He’s perfect; why would his mind need changing?
+He’s omniscient, so his first decision is always his best decision, and he’d never need to second-guess himself.
+What God said he’d do, he’ll do.
 He doesn’t need any armchair quarterbacking from us fallible, self-centered humans.
 End of discussion.

-I gotta agree their logic is pretty sound.
+I gotta agree their logic is sound.
 If God’s truly perfect, sovereign, omniscient, and immutable, it stands to reason he’d never change his mind.
-Here’s the problem: We’ve got scriptures which indicate he totally does.

-The God whose will is not set in stone?
+A God whose will is not set in stone.

 ---|---|---|